nbanmp/ethereumctf/readme.md

  - ports 30301 (UDP) & 30303 (TCP & UDP) open

 ## Installation
-Place it in the `CTFd/plugins/` directory.
+Clone it into the `CTFd/plugins/` directory.

 ## Bugs
  - Changing flags does not work, nor do multiple flags.